webrecorder/pywb/README.rst

 pywb recommends using `SURT <http://crawler.archive.org/articles/user_manual/glossary.html#surt>`_ (Sort-friendly URI Reordering Transform) sorted urls and the ``cdx-indexer`` automatically generates indexs in this format.

-However, pywb is compatible with regular url keyed indexs.
+However, pywb is compatible with regular url keyed indexes also.
 If you would like to use non-SURT ordered .cdx files, simply add this field to the config:

 ::